Regio VI Umbria: Gallia togata

 Gallia Togata went along the northern Adriatic coast of Italy in Marche from Ancona to "this side of Rimini."
 The southernmost point of Gallia Togata is Ancona.
-He mentions the Aesis River (Esino) north of there, Senagallia (Sinigaglia), Pisaurum (Pesaro) and then Fanum (Fano) at the mouth of the Metaurus (Metauro) River.
+He mentions the Aesis River (Esino) north of there, Senagallia (Senigallia), Pisaurum (Pesaro) and then Fanum (Fano) at the mouth of the Metaurus (Metauro) River.

 There follows a folk-etymologic statement concerning the name of the Umbri.
 People believe, he says, that they are named from the thunderstorms (imbres) of the deluge and therefore that they are the oldest people on Earth.
 (The ancient Greeks and Romans inherited a mythological tradition of a deluge independent of that of the Old Testament.)
 Some of his further statements appear to be equivocal, leading to some historical misidentification of Gallia Togata.
 He declares:"The largest part of this district was occupied by Sicilians and Liburnians especially the territories of Palma, Praetutia and Adria."

 This Adria (Hadrianus) is Atri, Italy on the coast of Abruzzi south of Ancona.
 Praetutia is Interamnia Praetutia, capital city of the Petrutii.
 From Interamnea comes Teramo and from Praetutia comes Aprutium, later Abruzzo.
 The coast of Abruzzo was in Augustus' Region IV; however, Pliny does not say that the Abruzzo was the largest part of Gallia Togata, only that it was the largest part of the region settled by Sicilians and Liburnians.
 Similarly if Hadrianus is taken to be Adria in Veneto then Gallia Togata would appear to be a synonym for all Gallia Cisalpina.
 However, Veneto is not "this side of Rimini."

 Pliny states his belief that the Umbrians once held the north Adriatic coast, displacing Sicilians and Liburnians, and were in turn displaced by the Etruscans.
 The Gauls expelled them.
 Romans colonized the Gallic coast to control it, hence "togata."